Company News

 Where:

-W = weight per meter (kg/m)
+W = theoretical weight (kg/m)

-B = outer width (mm)
+B = outside width (mm)

-H = outer height (mm)
+H = outside height (mm)

 t = wall thickness (mm)